06wj/as2js/README.md

  * Static is defined first in ActionScript but last in this idiom of JavaScript.
 So default assignments won't be found.

  * Globals.

+ * References to classes created by Flash Professional.
+ActionScript compiler needs the literal class to avoid pruning.
+These class references could be quoted, for example:

+    :'a,'zs/\([A-Za-z0-9]\+\)/"\1"/g

  * Preprocessor directives such as "include".